mikialex/rendiation/platform/graphics/webgpu/README.md

 Contents and Responsibility:

-* Provide cloneable and thread-safe wrapper for resource type.
+* Provide clone-able and thread-safe wrapper for resource type.
 * Record all related info with resource wrapper for convenience.
 * Provide bindgroup cache and binding encapsulation, user could not care bindgroup management at all.
 * Provide async functions for resource async read.